FRCTeamPhoenix/Documentation/code-style/cpp-naming.md

 ### Namespaces

-Namespaces names should be all lowercase, and use no abbreviated terms or symbols.
-Top level namespaces should be related to the project and team name.
+Names of namespaces should be all lowercase, and use no abbreviated terms or symbols.
+Top level namespaces should be related to the project and/or team name.